-Normal whole blood mercury is usually <10 ng/mL.
+Normal whole blood mercury concentration is usually less than 10 ng/mL.

 Individuals who have mild exposure during work, such as dentists, may routinely have whole blood mercury levels up to 15 ng/mL.

-Significant exposure is indicated when the whole blood mercury is >50 ng/mL if exposure is due to alkyl Hg, or >200 ng/mL if exposure is due to Hg(2+).
+Significant exposure is indicated when the whole blood mercury concentration is greater than 50 ng/mL if exposure is due to alkyl Hg, or greater than 200 ng/mL if exposure is due to Hg(2+).

 No significant cautionary statements